The most important terms in cryptospace.

 Whale

-A person or institution that owns large amounts of a cryptocurrency and can therefore influence the market.
+A person or institution that holds large amounts of a cryptocurrency and can thereby influence the market.

 Zero-Knowledge Proof

-A cryptographic process in which a party can prove that a statement is true without disclosing further information - increases privacy in blockchain transactions.
+A cryptographic method where one party can prove a statement is true without revealing any further information – enhances privacy in blockchain transactions.